Some of the numbers presented in this website may not be the most recent available

 The first of 5 waves of Jews migrating back to Palestine had begun in 1881 and, after the Holocaust of World War 2, the UN agreed to a Jewish state.
 Israel was then established in 1948 but fierce objection by Arabs led to a series of wars.

 Israel, much enlarged by immigration, occasionally occupied the West Bank and the Gaza Strip (which had both remained as Palestine), Sinai, south Lebanon and the Golan Heights.
 It developed a skilled workforce and strong economy but efforts to resolve the Palestinian conflict have generally failed.
-In October 2023 Hamas, a terrorist organisation based in the Gaza Strip, launched a major attack on the country.
+In October 2023 Hamas, a terrorist organisation based in the Gaza Strip, launched a major attack on the country, taking hostages, and Israel responded with a drawn-out, violent attack on Gaza.
+In 2024 Israel began an offence against Hezbollah in Lebanon.

 The sovereign territory of Israel, according to demarcation lines of the 1949 Armistice Agreements, excludes all areas captured during the 1967 Six-Day War.
 However, Israel also controls East Jerusalem, the Golan Heights and the partially Palestinian-governed territory of the West Bank.